mariaarnesson/restaurant_booking_system/README.md

 UX principle.

 Restaurant target group:
-- People who like French cuisine
+- People who like French food.
 - People looking for an elegant restaurant for special occasions

 Users can find on the website:
 - A clear site with a short description of the restaurant
 - Menu with available meals, description, photo and price.
 - Ability to register to book a table.
-- Form with the possibility of blocking the table for a specific date.
+- Form with the possibility of booking a table for a specific date.
 - Restaurant contact details (phone and email).